lambdaclass/concrete/docs/ASSUMPTION_FILES.md

 [arithmetic]
 # Concrete's frozen arithmetic policy.
 See docs/ARITHMETIC_POLICY.md.
-# CI does not yet enforce these (the policy reaches reports only in
-# Phase 2 E.4 work).
-Declared here so reviewers can see what is
-# assumed without inferring from source.
+# Enforced by check_assumptions.sh: the declared values must equal the
+# language's checked/trapping semantics — an assumption file is the surface
+# the example's evidence is read under, so it must not misstate them.
-overflow         = "wrapping"   # wrapping | trap | undefined
+overflow         = "trap"       # trap (ordinary ops are checked and trap;
+                                # only explicit wrapping_* intrinsics wrap)
 divide_by_zero   = "trap"
-shift_oversize   = "wrap"
+shift_oversize   = "trap"

 [allocation]
 # What the example assumes about its allocation surface.